EricMFink/ProfessionalResponsibility/_outlines/Confidentiality.md

 - Privilege survives termination of representation
 - Privilege survives death of client in majority of jurisdictions
-	- but see, e.g., California: Upon client’s death, privilege belongs to personal representative in charge of estate, and terminates once estate is distributed and representative’s duties are fully discharged
+	- but see, e.g., California: Upon client's death, privilege belongs to personal representative in charge of estate, and terminates once estate is distributed and representative's duties are fully discharged

 #### State v.
 Hunt, 659 S.E.2d 6 (N.C.
 Sup.
 Ct.
 2008)